godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

           get a bullet travelling forever.
 By using a kill timer, we can assure that no bullets will travel forever and consume resources.

-.. tip:: As in :ref:`doc_fps_tutorial_part_one`, we have a couple all uppercase global variables.
+.. tip:: As in :ref:`doc_fps_tutorial_part_one`, we have a couple all uppercase class variables.
 The reason behind this is the same
          as the reason given in :ref:`doc_fps_tutorial_part_one`: We want to treat these variables like constants, but we want to be able to change them.
 In this case we will later need to change the damage and speed of these bullets, so we need them to be variables and not constants.